TROMELIN. THE ISLAND OF THE FORGOTTEN SLAVES

 The exhibition tells the story of 80 Malagasy slaves from the island of Madagascar, who were abandoned in 1760 on an almost deserted islet in the Indian Ocean for fifteen years.

-Abandoned on this almost desolate island turned into a maritime prison, they left there year after year a silent tale of their suffering.
-A team of historians and archaeologists has tried to give them a voice in order to restore a page in the history of humanity.
+Turned into a maritime prison, they left there year after year a silent account of their anguish.
+A team of historians and archaeologists have tried to give them a voice and thus recover a hitherto unknown page of human history.

 Through audiovisuals, archaeological objects, models and graphic material, the exhibition shows the results of historical-archaeological research, which are exponents of both the most cruel side and the capacity for survival, intrinsic to human beings.